Families on brink of eviction, hunger describe nightmare Christmas as $900 billion relief bill hangs in limbo

 Bowens said extending unemployment is “one of the most important things” in the relief package because a $600 one-time check won’t last long, “but unemployment would go for 11 weeks.
 I was going to be able to get that again.”

 Stephanie Lott, 30, has had her rent covered by a friend for the past two months.
-Lott lives off of $100 a week provided through Pandemic Unemployment Assistance.
+Lott lives off $100 a week provided through Pandemic Unemployment Assistance.
 She says she’s living “by the good graces of friends at this point.”

 Lott lost most of her income as a substitute teacher when the pandemic forced schools online.
 She managed to cover her bills with $600 in enhanced unemployment insurance under the Cares Act, until that program expired at the end of July.

 Lott said the longer she waits for the White House and Congress to agree on a relief package, she’ll be “drawing myself, and unfortunately my friends, further and further into debt.”
 She agrees with Trump that the bill should include larger stimulus checks.
-But she worries that in the end, there will be all talk from Washington, and no action.
+But she worries that in the end, there will be all talk from Washington and no action.

-“I wish they would put themselves—- the White House and Congress and everybody else making these decisions — in the shoes of us, the normal working people, who need help due to no fault of our own,” Lott said.
+“I wish they would put themselves — the White House and Congress and everybody else making these decisions — in the shoes of us, the normal working people, who need help due to no fault of our own,” Lott said.
 “I’m asking to be able to keep my apartment.
 To be able to live, and not live on the street.
 I’m not asking to be put in a golden apartment or anything.
 I just want to be able to live.”

 Matt Ferencevich lost his temporary job in Las Vegas when the pandemic forced much of the casino and entertainment industry to shut down.
 He and his girlfriend decided to “ride out covid” in Xalapa, Mexico, where his girlfriend’s family lives until casino jobs pick up again.
 He says being in Mexico has given him a very different perspective on the pandemic — and America’s latest aid package.